Top Things to Do in Rochester

 Go Shopping in Style

-Connected by skyway, the Shops at University Square offers world-class shopping, personal services and dining in downtown Rochester.
+Connected by skyway, the Galleria at University Square offers world-class shopping, personal services and dining in downtown Rochester.
 Inside you’ll find unique stores such as the Counterpoint, the Nordic Shop and Knight’s Chamber.
 After shopping up an appetite, choose from superb places to eat like Pescara, Chester’s, B.B.’s Pizzaria, Salad Brothers, Bravo Espresso and more.

 Go below street level to check out the Grand Shops of Kahler & Marriott, a climate-controlled, underground pedestrian mall right in the middle of downtown.
 With more than 65 shops, art galleries and stores, The Grand Shops have something for everyone.
 Be sure to stop by Carroll’s Corn, home the Triple Mix, a hand-crafted, gourmet popcorn that combines salty, sweet and cheesy goodness fresh popped daily.

 Take a Historic Trolley Tour